saklechas03/project1/README.md

 /// GENERATE MONTHLY REPORTS    ////

-1. it will give the user the reports as weel as some tips how to save the money.
+1. it will give the user the reports as well as some tips how to save the money.
-2.
+2. work with route.js , template.jsx and function.js for generating ai based reports .

+///   DASHBOARD EXPENSE PIE CHART   /////

+1. work with dashbaord.js , page.jsx from dashboard folder.
+2. create transactions-overview file in _components folder of dashbaord folder to work with above files.

+//BOT PROTECTION AND ARCJUET SHEILD ///

+1. make changes in mddleware for it.